Human Immunodeficiency Virus (HIV): How to Qualify for Social Security Disability

 Human immunodeficiency virus (HIV) is a virus that causes progressive failure of your immune system.
 In almost all cases, HIV will develop into Autoimmune Deficiency Syndrome (AIDS) over time.
 Symptoms include fever, headaches, chills, rash, sore throat, ulcers, joint pain and night sweats.

 Click here to begin your application for disability benefits.

 If your condition is not severe enough to meet the requirements of the listing, you may still qualify for disability benefits.
-Claimants with HIV/AIDS suffer from fatigue that can affect their ability to properly complete any physical tasks.
+Claimants with HIV/AIDS suffer from fatigue that can affect their ability to complete any physical tasks properly.
 Breathing problems, including shortness of breath and pneumonia, are also common for those with HIV/AIDS and can limit your physical capabilities to such a magnitude that there are no jobs you can do, or at least no jobs that you know how to do, given your age, education, and experience.

 Premier Disability Services, LLC has extensive experience assisting claimants who have HIV obtain Social Security Disability benefits.
 If you have HIV and you are unable to work, please contact our office for a free evaluation.